theol0403/anachron-zmk-config/README.md

 and nav layers.

 Extra math symbols are available with combos on the num layer.
-Vertical combos are used to allow you to mash SFBs together with one finger and have it resolve to the more common one.
+Vertical combos are used to allow you to mash Same Finger Bigrams (SFBs) together with one finger and have it resolve to the more common one.

 Many of the features documented in urob's layout have been borrowed, including optional timeless homerow mods (not enabled by default), intuitive mod-morphs,